 The buyer's edge in any deal

-is the will to walk away.
+is the one who will walk away.

 My daddy surely had it